gisodal/vimgdb/README.md

 ## How it works

 Vimgdb starts Vim as a server such that gdb can connect to it.
 Gdb is started upon the next call to Vimgdb if it is confirmed that the Vim server is running.
-Information about the current line of execution is passed from gdb to Vim upon triggering a hook, e.g., hitting a breakpoint, stepping though code, moving up and down the call stack, etc. The corresponding file will be opened in Vim, breakpoints and current  highlighted
+Information about the current line of execution is passed from gdb to Vim upon triggering a hook, e.g., hitting a breakpoint, stepping though code, moving up and down the call stack, etc. The corresponding file will be opened in Vim, breakpoints highlighted and the current line of execution indicated.

 ## What it does not do